-By Dan Howdle | Tuesday, June 23rd 2020
+Dan Howdle | June 12th, 2023

-You've heard of superfast, broadband, but now along comes ultrafast.
+You've heard of superfast broadband, but now along comes ultrafast.
 Believe it or not these terms aren't just marketing fluff and actually have very specific definitions.
 So what is ultrafast?
 Do you need it, and can you actually get it?

 To define ultrafast broadband we must also define the other types of broadband you'll commonly find out there.
 That way we can get a sense of scale as to how much faster it is than the typical broadband deal.

 A lot of providers will sell you their broadband speeds on how much you can download and stream, and how quickly you can do it.
-But since we're now past t

 If you're looking at those numbers and thinking 'Why on earth would I ever want internet fast enough to stream over a hundred movies at once?' then you are asking the right question: Do you really need it?
 Well, you might be surprised.

 However, there are some special cases where an ultrafast connection might be desirable (if not absolutely necessary).
 If one or more people in the household is a gamer who regularly downloads their games from the internet, having a fast connection means doing so will take less time.
-Likewise if there are members of the household who like to stream movies and TV in 4K (a very high-fidelity screen resolution only available to the latest TVs), a faster connection is better.
+Likewise if there are members of the household who like to stream movies and TV in 4K (a very high-definition screen resolution only available to the latest TVs), a faster connection is better.